256dpi/hanya/README.md

 	<p>#{HANYA_GENERATION_TIME} - #{HANYA_MEMORY_PEAK}</p>

+These Constants are used in the Hanya Admin Toolbar.

 ## Wishlist

 * !
+Use new GitHub API (v3)
+* !
 Check full system structure for write permissions before update
 * ! refactor admin interface (html5, css3)
+* More Database Interactions (use definitions configurations)
 * Allow extension for json or xml tree files?
 * PHP 5.2 Support (ini string parse problem)
 * Multi language support